ASTR 1210 (O'Connell) Study Guide

 - Requires chemical development of image after exposure

-- Provides permanent storage of info, though not digital
+- Provides permanent storage of image information, but is not digital

 - Extends the observable EM wavelength range to regions where